 The chances of getting pregnant by age:

-In the graph above you see little change between women under 25 and those over 35, but when you look at the percentage of women who became pregnant within a year of trying, the difference becomes clearer.
+In the graph above, you see little change between women under 25 and those over 35.
+However, when you look at the percentage of women who became pregnant within a year of trying, the difference becomes clearer.
 This is a result of declining egg reserve and quality.

 Take away: In your late 30’s the odds of getting pregnant begin to decline, dropping more dramatically after 40.
 The vast majority of women under 35 will become pregnant with monthly unprotected sex within one year.